top of page

 Resume back slowly

-Slowing down your activity when injured is important, but don't delay seeking treatment for too long.
-Prolonged inactivity may also impede the healing process.
-Resuming your preferred sport or exercise once you feel better is acceptable.
-Anyone can be vulnerable to sports injuries regardless of when one last participated in a sport or physical activity.
-However, several factors can increase the likelihood of injury for you or a loved one.
+Slowing down your activity if you’re injured is important, but don’t wait too long to seek treatment.
+Prolonged inactivity can hinder the healing process.
+Once you start feeling better, it’s acceptable to resume your favorite sport or exercise.
+Anyone can be susceptible to sports injuries, regardless of how long it has been since they last engaged in physical activity.
+However, certain factors can increase the risk of injury for you or someone you care about.

 Childhood